 A Poverty Simulation is an experiential workshop that exposes participants to the realities of living on public assistance.
-View our Poverty Simulation Informational Flyer to learn more, and sign your group up for a Welfare Simulation today!
-If you’re interested in learning more or hosting a Welfare Simulation for your own group, please email Chuck or call (734) 663-1870.
+If you’re interested in learning more or hosting a Poverty Simulation for your own group, please email Info@ICPJ.org or call 734.663.1870.

 Groups that have hosted Poverty Simulation include:

 - U-M School of Public Health – (Summer Enrichment Program students, faculty, and staff)

 - U-M Ginsberg Center for Community Service and Learning “Learning from the Community” Program (students and community members)

 - Faith in Action & Mission Marketplace in Chelsea, MI (families, community members from Chelsea, MI)

 - New Beginnings School

 - The University of Michigan School of Public HealthÂ FindingsÂ Publication recently included an article written by the publication’s editor who attended aÂ Welfare Simulation this summer.
 Leslie Stainton’sÂ articleÂ (the Editor’s Note is on the right side of the page).

 - “I didnâ€™t know how many people are living in this situation and how broken the system is.”

 - “I think this is a good experience for people to go through to have a better understanding of what people on assistance go through.”